Jamesway/docker-python36-django/README.md

 ```
 docker-machine ip

+# ALLOWED_HOSTS expects a string*
 # eg: ALLOWED_HOSTS = ['192.168.99.100']
 ```
-*Note: ALLOWED_HOSTS expects a string*

-- **INSTALLED_APPS** add your app_name to the list
+- **INSTALLED_APPS** add [app_name] to the list

 ### runserver
 ```
-# 0:8000 listen on all IPs - since the server is in the container, localhost/127.0.0.1 doesn't map
+# 0:8000 -> listen on all IPs
+# since the server is in the container, localhost/127.0.0.1 doesn't map
-docker-compose run --rm django manage.py runserver 0:8000
+docker-compose run --rm django runserver 0:8000

 #or without compose - note the -p and -itv flags
-docker run --rm -p 8000:8000 -itv $(pwd):/code jamesway/python36-django python manage.py startapp [app_name]
+docker run --rm -p 8000:8000 -itv $(pwd):/code jamesway/python36-django python manage.py runserver 0:8000
 ```

-Open a browser to your docker ip:8000, eg 192.168.99.100:8000 You should see the django page
+Open a browser to your http://[docker ip]:8000, eg http://192.168.99.100:8000
+You should see the default django page

 ## Misc